ec-europa/platform-dev/profiles/common/modules/features/wiki/README.md

 Wiki feature adds a "Wikis" link in the main menu with the Wikis list.

 ### Create a Wiki page
 Every authenticated user can propose a wiki page.
-Wiki page is then published after a authorized user has approved it.
+Wiki page is then published after an authorized user has approved it.
 Create a wiki:
 1. Log in.
 2. Select "wiki" among the "Create content" options